 All individuals in a position to control the content of CE are listed.

-Cancellation notices should be sent to AMRPA Member Services Director, Melanie Goff.
-Cancellations received before September 1, 2022 will receive a refund, minus a $200 cancellation fee.
-After September 1, 2022, a cancellation fee of $300 or 50% of registration paid, whichever is greater, will be charged and any remaining balance refunded.
+Cancellation notices must be sent to in writing to [email protected].
+Cancellations received on or before Friday, September 1, 2023 will receive a refund, minus a $200 cancellation fee.
+After September 1, 2023, a cancellation fee of $300 or 50% of registration paid, whichever is greater, will be charged and any remaining balance refunded.
 If the registration amount paid is less than or equal to $300, no refund will be given.
-No refunds will be issued after October 1, 2022, or for no-shows.
+No refunds will be issued after Monday, October 2, 2023, or for no-shows.

 If you require assistance to register for the event, access online content or have any other special accomodations, please inform AMRPA staff at [email protected] so we can best assist you.

 AMRPA will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be responsibility of the Education Director in consultation with the Education Chair and clinical director from committee.
 We do our best to anticipate problems and, when they do present themselves, will attempt to alleviate complaints as quickly as possible.
 When a complaint, either verbally or written, is received, the following guidelines are followed with respect to achieving resolution:

 (1) Complaints relative to a speaker or workshop leader, contents of instructional materials being presented, or an individual educational style being utilized, the individual voicing disapproval is requested to place his/her comments in writing.
 An AMRPA representative will convey these comments to the speaker, assuring the confidentiality of the grieved individual.